cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 * Do the following exercise in pairs:
 1. Create a repository `class2-notebook` in GitHub
 2. Use the `git clone <repository url>` command to clone it locally.
-3. In the cloned repository you must create, add and commit a file called `README.MD`.
+3. In the cloned repository you must create, add and commit a file called `README.MD` following the steps from previous exercise!.
-4. Push your changes to GitHub in order to ensure the changes are stored in your `remote`
+4. Push your changes to GitHub using the command `git push` after you commit.
-5. Use GitHub UI in your browser to modify the file and commit it.
+5. Use GitHub UI in your browser to visualize the file
-6. Pull all the changes that happened remotely to your local git repository.
+6. Use the GitHub UI to modify the file and commit it.
-7. Add your class notes to this notebook, commit and push it again.
+6. Use the command `git pull` to fetch the latest changes to your local machine

 ### Understand what licensing is
 * [Licensing a Repository](https://help.github.com/en/articles/licensing-a-repository): A GitHub guide on how to license a repository